rovor/RedROVOR/README.md

 Note that WSGISocketPrefix must be in the global context, and that we have set up an alias for /static to /var/www/rovorweb/static, which is necessary in order to access static files such as css, javascript, and images.

+This assumes that your web directory is /var/www

 Special Issues
 -------------